zach-wolf/zach-wolf.github.io/_posts/2020-04-28-fantasyfootball.md

 ## Next Steps

-Other than continuing on the improvements mentioned above, the next step will be to build a similar model for quarterbacks.
+Besides continuing on the improvements mentioned above, the next step will be to build a similar model for quarterbacks.
 Once I can predict 2020 fantasy football points for quarterbacks, then I can include them in the ranking and tier worksheets and have complete 2020 fantasy football draft cheat sheets.